-- The most global services among U.S. Southeast & Gulf ports
+- The most global container services among U.S. Southeast & Gulf ports

-- Asian transit times as low as 22 days and 11-day express service to and from Europe
+- Asian transit times as low as 22 days from Asia and 9 days from Europe

 - Inspection offices for U.S. Customs & Border Protection and Dept. of Agriculture are on-terminal